 Plan an afternoon at William O’Brien State Park (easy bike trails, swimming, maybe snag a last-minute campsite if you’re lucky?)
 All it costs is a $7 state park vehicle permit.
 Find more Minnesota State Parks to visit an hour’s drive or less from the metro area.

 Need some AC?
 It always seems that summer cranks up the heat one last time before chilling out into that sublime fall weather.
 Try one of these 10 FREE AIR CONDITIONED FAMILY OUTINGS – we’ve listed libraries, free museums, storytimes and mall play areas.

 Wednesday nights in summer mean EAGAN’S CENTRAL PARK festival grounds are buzzing with activity: Market Fest runs 4-8pm with live music and other family interactives plus a chance to shop fresh local produce and other products.
 If you’re in need of cooling off, Central Park has a great splash pad.

 Planning to visit the great MINNESOTA STATE FAIR this year?
+It kicks off today!
 Get the scoop on 50 THINGS TO DO AT THE STATE FAIR while you get-together, most of them free and all of them designed to make your day a truly family affair.